-- Use the Opacity setting for each model to expose and emphasise information. - Right-click on the models to move them up or down in the layer hierarchy. - Expand each model in the Layout Tree to change the Fill and Hatch for each output volume to make some volumes more apparent. - Hide some of the Output Volumes.
+- Use the Opacity setting for each model to expose and emphasise information. - Right-click on the models to move them up or down in the layer hierarchy. - For geological models, numeric models and combined models, expand the model in the Layout Tree to change how each output volume is displayed.
+You can also hide some of the output volumes. - For flow models and block models, you can hide categories or filter the values used to display the model.